-That the "you" is indefinite is further indicated by the fact that John said, "He will baptize you with the Holy Spirit and fire."
-Two of the three gospel writers (Matthew, Luke) mention the "fire," one doesn't (Mark).
-The two who mention the "fire" also mention a group of people in the audience that Mark does not.
-Who are they?

-Observe the imagery used in the two accounts mentioning the fire.
-There is a separation between the "wheat" and the "chaff."
-What happens to the chaff?

-Point: Does "baptize you with the Holy Spirit and fire" refer to two different baptisms (a baptism in the Holy Spirit and a baptism in fire) or to one (a baptism in both the Holy Spirit and in fire, the fire symbolizing the consuming of ungodliness within the individual and the purifying of the soul)?

-Jesus Interprets and Applies the Promise of Holy Spirit Baptism Preached by John - Acts 1

-Jesus makes reference to John's statement and makes the application, Acts 1:1-8.
-According to Luke (author of Acts) and Jesus...

-- WHO was to receive this promise (observe the pronouns and their antecedent noun)?

-- WHERE were they to receive it?

-- WHEN were they to receive it?

-- WHY were they to receive it?
+ne "you" is indefinite is further indicated by the fact that John said, "He will baptize the "fi ith the Holy Spirit and fire ."
+Two of the three gospel writers (Matthew, Luke) mention re," one doesn't (Mark).
+The two who mention the "fire" also mention a group of in the audience that Mark does not.
+Who are they? we the imagery used in the two accounts mentioning the fire.
+There is a separation en the "wheat" and the "chaff."
+What happens to the chaff? baptisi and in Does "baptize you with the Holy Spirit and fire" refer to two different baptisms (a m in the Holy Spirit and a baptism in fire) or to one (a baptism in both the Holy Spirit fire, the fire symbolizing the consuming of ungodliness within the individual and the ing of the soul)?
+Jesus Interprets and Applies the Promise of Holy Spirit n Preached by John makes reference to John's statement and makes the application, Ac 1:1-8 .
+According to author of Acts) and Jesus WHO was to receive this promise (observe the pronouns and their antecedent noun)?
+WHERE were they to receive it?
+WHEN were they to receive it?
+WHY were they to receive it?
 (What purpose would it serve?)

-- WHAT were they to receive when they received the baptism of the Holy Spirit?
+WHAT were they to receive when they received the baptism of the Holy Spirit? v4 → v8

-- ▶ v4 -

-- v8 -

-ANY interpretation of Mt.
-3 (John's statement about baptism in the Holy Spirit) MUST concur with Jesus' interpretation and application!
+ANY interpretation of Mt 3 (John's statement about baptism in the Holy Spirit) MUST concur with Jesus' interpretation and application!